yy106-Elaine/Performative-Labels-Douyin-Chinese-lesbians/results/tables/README.md

 | Caption Identity Category       | 0.87         | 0.88                     |

 This table reports Cohen’s kappa scores for both inter-human agreement and agreement between human consensus and AI outputs.
 The results indicate moderate to high reliability across variables, supporting the validity of the coding framework.
+This table is also available as a CSV file for download and reproducibility: `table1_kappa_summary.csv`.